nimblehq/our-team/openings/product-manager.md

 - Nice and fun working environment with fast learning experience
 - Work with a brand new Macbook pro and two large screens
-- Free lunch every Friday
+- Free lunch and team dinner every Wednesday
 - Transportation allowance
 - Our office is located next to BTS Asoke and MRT Sukhumvit (Interchange 21).
 You can check some photos of our brand new office below.